Henriqueperoni/MS4-Read-More-For-Less/README.md

 - As a user, I want to easily log in and log out on my account.

-- As a user, I want to be able to purchase a single instead of the regular one-year subscription.
+6. As a user, I want to be able to purchase a single month plan instead of the regular one-year subscription.

 - As a user, I want to set my Profile preferences and save them.